Magnanimity

 Don’t miss our 6th annual summer conference

-Aristotle called magnanimity the "crown of the virtues"—the greatness of soul that aspires to what is truly noble and refuses to be satisfied with the small, the safe, or the self-serving.
-For the Christian, this ancient virtue finds its fulfillment in Christ, who calls us to love greatly, sacrifice greatly, and hope greatly.
+Aristotle called magnanimity the "crown of the virtues"—the greatness of soul that aspires to what is truly noble and refuses to be satisfied with the small, the safe, and the self-serving.
+For the Christian, this ancient virtue finds its fulfillment not in pride of accomplishment but in the high calling of Christ, who summons us to love greatly, sacrifice greatly, and hope greatly.

 What You Can Expect